Marak/ayyo-wars/ReadMe.md

 This repository is a fresh port of a project which has been in development for several years.
 We have the following game elements designed and planned for our Beta release:

+ - Online Multiplayer Battles
  - 12 Unique Ships
  - 24 Unique Weapons
- - 5 Unique Levels
- - 4 Game Modes
+ - 4 Unique Game Modes
+ - Lot's of Alien Lore

 ## Game Modes